soffes/blog/published/2011-05-14-four-years/four-years.markdown

 ---
-title: Four Years
+tags:
-categories: life
+- life
 ---

+# Four Years

 I choose not to attend college.
 During my senior year of high school, I was co-oping (half day at school finishing my required classes and a half day at work).
 When I graduated in 2007 (I hope I just made you feel old) I transitioned to a full time salary employee.
 I always thought that getting a salary job with benefits was the entire point of going to college, but I enrolled anyway.